 If you need a machine that can get things done, DEWALT D55146 Air Compressor is the one you need.
 It has a 225-PSI storage tank, which is far higher than most other air compressors on the market.
 After the initial tank is depleted, it quickly refills.
 The vertical stand makes this machine easy to store away, as does the collapsible handle.
 This is a machine you will not have to dedicate permanent space to in your shop.
 It easily stores underneath tables and in closets.

-It has a low noise level, though it isn’t necessarily as quiet as our top option.
+It has a low noise level but isn’t necessarily as quiet as our top pick.
 We still appreciated that it was much quieter than most air compressors on the market.
-This machine is also quite a bit more powerful than others at 1.6 HP.
+It’s also quite a bit more powerful than others at 1.6 HP.

-The only huge downside to this machine is the price.
-It is three times more expensive than other models on the market but this is because its one of the best brands of air compressors there is.
+The only huge downside to the Dewalt is the price.
+It is three times more expensive than other models on the market, but it is because it’s one of the best brands of air compressors there is.
 However, it is indeed the premium option; you get what you pay for.